 The typical day in Year 3 is extremely busy with lots of learning throughout the day.
 Mornings will consist of handwriting, literacy, guided reading and maths.
 At Dukesgate we are always trying to instill innovative and effective lessons to maximise and engage your child.
 We aim to teach a broad and challenging curriculum to ensure that all children enjoy school and continue to develop their love of learning.

 Year 3 children continue to work hard on the technical skills of writing such as punctuation, sentence types and composition.
-A main focus in Year 3 will be on spelling and grammar, and children will have daily SpaG lessons to develop their skills with the English language.
+A main focus in Year 3 will be on spelling and grammar.
 As their decoding skills become increasingly secure, teaching will be directed more towards developing vocabulary and the range of their reading, making sure that they become independent, fluent and enthusiastic readers who read widely and frequently.
+Children are encouraged to read for pleasure throughout the day and widen their knowledge of authors in our class library.

 Click here to view the National Curriculum for Year 3 English